Maurice Horan

 Maurice Horan (born 1976) is an Irish Gaelic football manager and former player.
 He is a former manager of the senior Limerick county team.

-Horan experienced a relatively unsuccessful playing career at club level with Ballinrobe and Monaleen and at inter-county level with Mayo and Limerick.
+Horan experienced a relatively unsuccessful playing career at the club level with Ballinrobe and Monaleen and at the inter-county level with Mayo and Limerick.
 He was a full-forward for both club and county; however, his career ended without any provincial success in either Connacht or Munster.

-Immediately after retiring from inter-county activity Horan became involved in team management.
-He served as manager of the Limerick under-21 football team for a period.
-Horan was appointed manager of the Limerick senior football team in October 2010.
+Immediately after retiring from inter-county activity, Horan became involved in team management.
+He served as the manager of the Limerick under-21 football team for a period.
+Horan was appointed as manager of the Limerick senior football team in October 2010.
 He resigned in July 2013.

-Ahead of the 2020 season he joined the Laois backroom team as a coach.
+Ahead of the 2020 season, he joined the Laois backroom team as a coach.